Utsav-k/Tweet_Bot/README.md

 # Tweet_Bot

-This programe lets you search recent tweets with a hashtag and tweet .
+This programme lets you search recent tweets with a hashtag.
-For using twitterapi you need to get yur keys from twitter app service .
-You need to register your app first.
+For using TwitterAPI you need to get your keys from twitter app service .First of all You need to register your app.
 Your keys contain 4 items, Which are:
 	1.Consumer key
 	2.consumer secret